metabrainz/picard-docs/tutorials/acoustid.rst

 ..
 It really depends what you are doing.
 The submission links AcoustId fingerprints to MusicBrainz recording IDs.

 ..
-1. If you use the “Generate fingerprints” button on files already matched to tracks in the right pane, the submission should be available
+1. If you use the "Generate fingerprints" button on files already matched to tracks in the right pane, the submission should be available

 ..
-2. If you use the “Generate fingerprints” button on unmatched files it will generate the fingerprint for those files, but as they are not linked to a MusicBrainz recording there is nothing to submit.
+2. If you use the "Generate fingerprints" button on unmatched files it will generate the fingerprint for those files, but as they are not linked to a MusicBrainz recording there is nothing to submit.
 If you drag one of those files onto a track on the right pane (or match it in some other way to a track on the right) the submission will be available.

 ..
-3. If you use the “Scan” button the fingerprint will be generated and a lookup for those fingerprints against the AcoustId server will be made.
+3. If you use the "Scan" button the fingerprint will be generated and a lookup for those fingerprints against the AcoustId server will be made.
 There are two possible outcomes:

 ..    -  There is no match, thus the files remain as unmatched files.
 This is the same situation as 2)
 ..    -  There is a match and the files get moved to the right pane, matched to a track.
 But this time the submission stays disabled, because the fingerprint already matched this exact recording ID, there is no need to submit this again.
 However, if you move such a file to a different track the submission will become available.

 ..
 If the submission does not activate in some circumstance where you would expect it to be active, check two things:

 ..
 Was there a fingerprint generated for this file?
-Use the “Fingerprint” column for this.
+Use the "Fingerprint" column for this.
 If a fingerprint was generated a fingerprint icon should be displayed in this column.
 ..
 Was there any related error message in Help > View Debug/Error Log.